42minutes/go-42minutes/README.md

 ```

 You can now copy the `cmd/standalone/config-sample.json` as `cmd/standalone/config.json`
 and modify it to match your settings.
-You will need Trakt.tv app id and secret.
+Trakt.tv client id can be left to the default.

 Now you can compile and run the standalone client by `cd cmd/stadalone && go run *.go`.

-The first time you will need to connect to your Trakt.tv account, a page will either pop
-up or you will need to copy/paste the auth URL.
-Once you authorize the app, you can close
-the browser window and return to your terminal.

 You will be presented with a promt `>>>` where you can now try any of the
 available commands.